Optimal selection of the starting lineup for a football team: Results

-We observe that the models for Arsenal, Chelsea, Liverpool and Manchester City include the least number of variables.
-For Arsenal and Liverpool, only two player-specific features (including individual and pairwise) are important.
-In contrast, the outcome probabilities for Manchester United, Stoke City and Sunderland are found to be affected by several player-specific features.
-An interesting observation is that no player's multiple types of effects has been selected in any model.
 As many as nine interaction effects are relevant for Manchester United.
 In general, for all cases, general ratings and the pairwise features are more crucial than the individual fixed effects.
-For conciseness of the paper, detailed results on the estimates of all the coefficients, their standard errors and significance are deferred to the Appendix, in Tables \ref{tab:arsenal} to \ref{tab:tottenham}.
+For conciseness of the paper, detailed results on the estimates of all the coefficients, their standard errors and significance are deferred to the supplement, in Tables S3 to S12.
 Below, we focus on some of the interesting aspects based on the significance of these coefficients.

-First, let us reflect at the home advantage.
-It is interesting to observe that contrary to common perception and overall observed differential proportion of win/draw results as captured in \Cref{tab:teamnames}, home factor is found to be significant only for six teams.
+First, reflecting at the home advantage, it is interesting to observe that contrary to common perception and overall differential proportion of win/draw results as captured in \Cref{tab:teamnames}, home factor is found to be significant only for six teams.
 In case of Aston Villa and Manchester City, this variable is not selected by the proposed methodology.
-This suggests that once the effects of the players from the both sides are taken into consideration, the home advantage is not as important a factor as it is typically perceived.
+It suggests that once the effects of the players from the both sides are taken into consideration, the home advantage is not as important a factor as it is typically perceived.
 For the eight teams where the home factor is included in the model, the signs of the coefficients for this regressor are as expected, i.e.\ playing at home typically should improve the chance of win and reduce the chance of loss.
 We see that the home factor is most significant for Manchester United, followed by Stoke City, Everton and Chelsea.
 We also find that Liverpool and Sunderland have a significantly higher chance of losing away, although the results do not display a decided advantage at home.

 Next, we turn attention to the coefficients of the eight variables that determine the strengths of the teams in the four different positions.
 Recall that inclusion of these variables has been made mandatory in order to guarantee that the selection or omission of every player affects the probability of the match outcomes.
 The coefficient estimates of these variables for all teams are presented in \Cref{fig:forced_var_plot}.
+There, blue and red colours indicate the effects on the probabilities of win and loss respectively.